BUCS110-B1-Fall2024/final-project-michael/template_final_project-master/README.md

 Test Case 2 - Test if the ball bounces on on the table/walls

-Step 1: Hit the ball with the pong table
+Step 1: Hit the ball with the pong table.
-Expected Results: The ball bounces
+Expected Results: The ball bounces.
-Step 2: Let the ball hit the wall
+Step 2: Let the ball hit the wall.
-Expected Results: The ball bounces off the wall
+Expected Results: The ball bounces off the wall.

 Test Case 3 - Test if the ball resets if there is no hit by the paddles:

-Step 1: Let the ball fall through the bottom
+Step 1: Let the ball fall through the bottom.
-Expected Results: The ball spawns back in the middle Step 2: Let the ball fall through the top
+Expected Results: The ball spawns back in the middle.
+Step 2: Let the ball fall through the top.
-Expected Results: The ball spawns back in the middle
+Expected Results: The ball spawns back in the middle.

 Test Case 4 - Test if the score keeper works:

-Step 1: Let the ball get hit by the bottom paddle Expected Results: +1 is added to the score for the bottom paddle Step 2: Let the ball get hit by the top paddle Expected Results: +1 is added to the score for the top paddle
+Step 1: Let the ball get hit by the bottom paddle.
+Expected Results: +1 is added to the score.
+Step 2: Let the ball get hit by the top paddle.
+Expected Results: +1 is added to the score .

 Test Case 5 - Test if the end works:

-Step 1: Let the ball fall through the bottom
+Step 1: Let the ball fall through the bottom.
-Expected Results: The game ends and the winner is the bottom paddle Step 2: Let the ball fall through the top
+Expected Results: One life is lost.
+Step 2: Let the ball fall through the top.
+Expected Results: One life is lost.

+Test Case 6 - Gamemode 1 unlimited

+Step 1: Let the ball fall through the bottom.
+Reapeat many times.
+Expected Results: The game should not end.

+Test case 7 - Gamemode 2 two lives
-Expected Results: The game ends and the winner is the top paddle
+StEP 1: Let the ball fall through the bottom.
+Repeat twice Expected Results: The game ends and a window saying "you lose!" appears.